Egypt catches divers cutting Internet cable amid disruptions

 It was not immediately clear whether the incident was related to disruptions off Egypt reported by cable operator SEACOM last week that it said hit several lines connecting Europe with Africa, the Middle East and Asia.

-SEACOM did not give any explanation for the cuts it said hit its cables and other network systems funneling telecoms traffic backwards and forwards in the early hours of Friday.
+SEACOM did not give any explanation for the cuts it said hit its cables and other network systems funnelling telecoms traffic backwards and forwards in the early hours of Friday.

 Web users have reported slower connections across Egypt since then.